robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 The Contrail FW Policy constructs will be created in the "project" scope, if the kubernetes cluster is a nested cluster.
 The project in which these constructs are created will be the one that houses the cluster.

+## Naming Convention
+### Contrail Firewall Policy
+Contrail Firewall Policy create for a K8s network policy will named in the following format:
+    < Namespace-name >-< Network Policy Name >

+For example: Network policy "world" in namespace "Hello" will be named: Hello-world

 ## Illustration: 1
 ### Sample Kubernetes Network Policy